uditalias/swamp/README.md

 ```
  $ swamp --help

      Usage: swamp [options]

      Options:

        -h, --help     output usage information
        -V, --version  output the version number
        -c, --create   creates a bootstrap `Swampfile.js` in the cwd
-     -r, --run      run the swamp with the cwd `Swampfile.js`
+       -u, --up       startup the swamp with the cwd `Swampfile.js`
+       -r, --reload   reload the current running swamp (will restart as a daemon)
        -d, --daemon   start the swamp as a daemon with the cwd `Swampfile.js`
        -k, --kill     stop the current cwd running swamp
        -s, --status   see the current cwd swamp status

 ```